 Hinckley National Rail Freight Interchange

-The Rule 6 Letter is available on our planning applications web page by using the proposal's dedicated Council reference 22/3000/HNRFI.
+The Council's examination submissions have been collated on our planning applications web page and can be viewed by using the HNRFI's dedicated reference 22/3000/HNRFI.

 - New rail infrastructure providing access to a series of parallel sidings

-- Intermodal freight terminal 'railport' capable of accommodating up to 16 trains of up to 775 meters in length
+- Intermodal freight terminal 'railport' capable of accommodating up to 16 trains per day of up to 775 meters in length

 - Hard surfaced areas for container storage